londonmeanswild/museum-experience/_clients/understanding-to-make.md

 ![Overall Jacket Analytics](/museum-experience/images/prototyping/digital_mockup/object-analytics-two.png){:height="40%" width="40%"}

-Let's assume the user then clicks on a specfic peice of artwork.
+Now, let's say the user clicks on a specfic peice of artwork.
 They will then be taken to the artwork analytics page which shows the piece of art, and the same graphs, except using data for that specific piece work.
 Additionally, the emotional distribution graph might be confusing since negative emotion may seem like a bad thing, so there is a help button to explain that this might not be the case.

 ![Overall Headdress Analytics with Help](/museum-experience/images/prototyping/digital_mockup/overall-object-analytics-information.png){:height="40%" width="40%"} ![Overall Jacket Analytics with Help](/museum-experience/images/prototyping/digital_mockup/object-analytics-two-information.png){:height="40%" width="40%"}